Okay, as here we here we are, folks, having more fun than a human being should be allowed to have.

 Kim Kardashian is the hardest working young lady in the world.

-So I started thinking about her 10,000 square foot house, and I thought, wow, her job affords her to live in a 10,000 square foot house.
+So I started thinking about her 10,000 square foot house and I thought, wow, her job affords her to live in a 10,000 square foot house.

-And I think if I'm not mistaken, that Mr. President's job affords him to live in a 55,000 square foot house.
+And I think, if I'm not mistaken, that Mr. President's job affords him to live in a 55,000 square foot house.

-And the audience applauded, yes, the audience was really into it.
+Yes, the audience was really into it.

-It's all true.
+Yes, it's all true.

-What what is Kim Kardashian's job?
+What is Kim Kardashian's job?

 Her job is being famous.